sebastianlujan/zk-gift/README.md

 # zk-gift
-An experiment for sozu house
+A ZK experiment for sozu house